damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

  ```
 1. What minimum documentation should the functional tree provide?

-- A model specifying the kinds of technical functions and their sub-functions in the format of a tree   (refer to example 1)
+- A model specifying the kinds of technical functions and their sub-functions in the format of a tree   (refer to functional tree of XYZ Cargo-ADD ONS)
-- A model specifying a multi-level logic of relationships between technical functions (refer to example 2)

 2. How to implement the functional tree?